Kurt Alder: Biography

-Alder was born in the industrial area of Königshütte, Silesia (modern day Chorzów, Upper Silesia, Poland), where he received his early schooling.
+Alder was born, as a teacher's son, in the industrial area of Königshütte, Silesia (modern day Chorzów, Upper Silesia, Poland), where he received his early schooling.
 Alder left the area when Königshütte became part of Poland in 1922.
 He studied chemistry at the University of Berlin from 1922, and later at the University of Kiel where his PhD was awarded in 1926 for work supervised by Otto Paul Hermann Diels.

 In 1930 Alder was appointed reader for chemistry at Kiel, and promoted to lecturer in 1934.
 In 1936 he left Kiel to join I G Farben Industrie at Leverkusen, where he worked on synthetic rubber.
 Then in 1940 he was appointed Professor of Experimental Chemistry and Chemical Technology at the University of Cologne and Director of the Institute of Chemistry there.
 Throughout this time and despite the many obstacles to original research in Europe at the time, he continued a systematic program of investigations of his particular interests in the synthesis of organic compounds.
 In all he published more than 151 papers in this field.